lbechberger/LearningPsychologicalSpaces/README.md

 #### 3.1.2 Visualizing Augmented Images

-In order to visually check that the augmentation step worked, you can use the script `show_augmented_images.py` to display them.
+In order to visually check that the augmentation step worked for the NOUN data, you can use the script `show_augmented_images.py` to display them.
 It can be executed as follows:
 ```
 python -m code.ml.preprocessing.show_augmented_images path/to/augmented.pickle
 ```